darasus/ai-blog/content/how-to-get-your-business-funded.md

   typically awarded to fund charitable work or to fund research and development.
   In the end, funding your business is not just about getting cash – it’s about building relationships.
+intro: >-
+  Unless you have a trust fund, convertible car, or personal assistant with a keen eye for business opportunities, most new businesses require cash to get going.
+Fortunately, there are several ways to fund your new venture without dipping into your savings account or cashing in your retirement account.
+Here are the most common funding sources for small businesses and the pros and cons of each.

+  Whether you’re launching a side gig as a consultant, starting a bespoke clothing line, or opening a neighborhood cafe, researching potential business funding options early will pay dividends later.
+Business funding can take many forms: Small business loans, angel investments, grants from non-profit organizations and trusts, friends and family members willing to invest in your idea – all these different sources can provide capital necessary to launch your business.
 ---

 ## Small Business Loans